Shimberly/bugzz/README.md

 <b>CREDITS:</b>

-Developer of all the game - Kimberly Muñoz
+Game Developer - Kimberly Muñoz

 Game idea and tester - Miguel Vásquez

 Biology advisor - Karen Muñoz

 ** You can read more information about the game and its credits in the Wiki section. **